Home » History » Index

 Speed Skiers skiing down the RTS speed course.

-“(The patrol) was actually very organized,” Wilson says, recalling the group he joined.
+“(The patrol) was actually very organized,” Wilson said, recalling the group he joined.
 “It was very small — I think it was like 20 people or so.
 But it seemed like we were always doing something to help keep (the mountain) open.”

 A story in The Register-Guard just prior to the 1982-83 season told the story: “Willamette Pass, the poor stepchild among Oregon ski areas, moves into the big leagues this season with its first chairlift, new runs and hopes higher than its renamed hill.”